Rishabh1928/Company_Classification/README.md

 # Company_Classification

-Company_Classification_Clustering Problem Statement : We are given with web scraped data of various businesses and companies.
+We are given with web scraped data of various businesses and companies.
 We need to somehow categorize these businesses and companies across a standard taxonomy (consists of term names and labels that are specific to an organization's information and unique to how that business operates).
 So that, business can leverage this information and target potential companies.

-# Overview of DATASET
+## Overview of DATASET

 Website: The website of the company/business